DeepTrail/deepsecure/README.md

 ## 🤔 Why DeepSecure?
 (Stop Wrestling with Auth & Secrets)

-As you build AI agents, you'll quickly run into a familiar, two-part problem: how do you give your agents access to other APIs, and how do you prove *which* agent is making the request?
+As you build AI agents, you'll quickly run into a familiar, two-part problem:
+1. How do you give your agents access to external APIs securely?
+2. How do you verify *which* agent is making each request?

 The common approach—hardcoding static `API_KEY`s in `.env` files and writing custom auth logic for every interaction—is simple at first, but it quickly becomes a fragile, insecure mess that slows you down.

 ### The Problem: The Mess of Static Keys & Manual Auth